SystemsApproach/private5g/core.rst

 In other words, the AMF authorizes access when a UE first connects to one of the local base stations, and then tracks (but does not control) which base station currently serves each UE.
-The SMF then allocates an IP address to each AMF-authorized UE, and maintains per-device session state, as long as the UE is active within the local RAN.
+The SMF then allocates an IP address to each AMF-authorized UE, and directly interacts with the UPF to maintain per-device session state.

-One unusual aspect of the Mobile Core is that the per-UE session state maintained by the SMF potentially includes a reference to a packet buffer (the buffer itself in maintained by the UPF) in which packets destine to a UE currently in the middle of being handed off from one base station to another are queued during the transition.
+Of particular note, the per-UE session state controlled by the SMF (and implemented by the UPF) includes a packet buffer in which packets destine to a UE currently in the middle of being handed off from one base station to another are queued during the transition.
 This feature was originally designed to avoid data loss during a voice call, but its value is less obvious when the data is an IP packet since end-to-end protocols like TCP are prepared to retransmit lost packets.
 On the other hand, if hand-offs are too frequent, they can be problematic for TCP.

-Continuing with our inventory of control-related elements in :numref:`Figure %s <fig-5g-core>`, several of them provide generic functionality one might find in any microservice-based application:
+Before continuing with our inventory of control-related elements in :numref:`Figure %s <fig-5g-core>`, it is important to note we show only a fraction of the full set that 3GPP defines.
+The full set is includes a wide-range of possible features, many of which are either speculative (i.e., identify potential functionality) or overly prescriptive (i.e., identify well-known cloud native microservices).
+We limit our discussion to functional elements that provide unique value in the private 5G deployments that we primarily focus on.
+Of these, several provide generic functionality one might find in any microservice-based
+application:

 -  *AUSF (Authentication Server Function):* Authenticates UEs.

 -  *UDM (Unified Data Management):* Manages user identity, including the generation of authentication credentials.

--  *SDSF (Structured Data Storage Network Function):* Used to store structured data, and so is similar to an *SQL Database*.
+-  *UDR (Unified Data Registry):* Manages user static subscriber related information.

 -  *UDSF (Unstructured Data Storage Network Function):* Used to store unstructured data, and so is similar to a *Key/Value Store*.